vcync/modV-Workshop/README.md

 ---

-# 1. Get to know modV
+# 2. How to use modV

 Before we dive into creating audio reactive visuals, we want to explain how the UI of modV is structured so we can talk about the same things.